Sjlver/sosp2015-notes/history_day/02perspectives_on_security.md

 We're good at:
 - securing something simple
-- protecting complexity by isolation an sanitization
+- protecting complexity by isolation and sanitization
 - staging security theatre :-)

 We're less good at:
 - making something complex secure
-- making things secure if they are not isolated, or if they change.
+- making things secure if they are not isolated, or if they change

 Themes: